- With the release of Twitch’s mobile and desktop app, deciding between Twitch app vs browser performance can be confusing.

 In this quick comparison, we try to compare the Twitch app vs browser performance to help you find the best medium to stream Twitch content.

-Alternatively, check out the best browsers to stream Twitch effortlessly if you are looking to enhance your Twitch web experience.
+Alternatively, check out the best browsers to stream Twitch effortlessly if you want to enhance your Twitch web experience.

 If you are looking to switch to Twitch app due to browser issues, try Opera GX – A special version of the Opera browser built specially to enhance your browser gaming experience.